penwern/curate-documentation/docs/documentation.markdown

 We would strongly recommend using the advanced web-uploader for the majority of your ingests, where the size and volume is appropriate.

-*If you need to ingest content using another protocol, either to adhere to institutional policy or for workloads that are larger than the webuploader is able to handle, please read the* *Curate Mission Control and SFTP sections*

 Try uploading files and folders (you can upload any complex folder structure) using the advanced web-uploader.
 You can do this by selecting